Dylan Timmins: Robbery and fake death

 Dylan survives the plane crash but mistakenly believes he is the sole survivor.
 Dylan washes up on the beach and hatches a plan to fake his own death to escape imprisonment.
 Dylan finds Connor O'Neill (Patrick Harvey) on the beach who decides to fake his own death too.
 Bodie defended the character stating that "he's devastated because he thinks that Sky is dead" and "they decide it is better to stay dead" because of their crimes.

 The rest of the Timmins' accept that Dylan has died and arrange a memorial service for him.
 In Tasmania, Dylan and Connor struggle to survive and scavenge for food in other people's garbage.
 They find a discarded newspaper which features an article covering the plane crash.
 The article informs Dylan that Sky survived the crash and that Stingray has confessed to committing the robbery.
 Writers played Dylan remaining true to his characterisation as loyal to his family.
 Dylan decides that he must return to confess his role in the robbery to spare Stingray.
 Bodie stated that Stingray's confession "changes everything for Dylan.
 He can't let his brother cop the blame for something he did."
 Dylan plans to "apologise to everyone and confess all about the robbery."
 When Dylan returns to Erinsborough he interrupts his own funeral service while his mother is delivering a eulogy, which shocks her.
 The actor explained that "at first, there's relief, but it turns to anger.
 Furious that he let everyone believe he was dead.
 Janelle hugs him and then slaps him."
-He concluded that "things aren't going to be as simple as Dylan hopes" because the robbery investigation.
+He concluded that "things aren't going to be as simple as Dylan hopes" because of the robbery investigation.

 Dylan and Stingray are sent to prison, Paul decides he needs to get his friend released.
 He tracks Roo down and offers him money to make a confession for his part in the crime.
 But the police catch Roo and send him to the same prison that Dylan is in.
 Bodie said "Dylan totally loses it when Roo turns up, as far as Dylan's concerned, Roo's to blame for everything that's happened over the past few months."
 The prison story played out with the three characters trying to adjust and Dylan looking after Stingray, who has ADHD.